 2 Week Specials, Medicine & Spanish in Argentina by Kaylie Evans

-As a 16 year old girl interested in pursuing a career in Medicine as well as further enhancing my Spanish language skills, I knew I had found a perfect fit when I learnt about the Medicine & Spanish Short-term Special programme offered by Projects Abroad in Cordoba, Argentina
+As a 16 year old girl interested in pursuing a career in Medicine as well as further enhancing my Spanish language skills, I knew I had found a perfect fit when I learnt about the Medicine & Spanish High School Special programme offered by Projects Abroad in Cordoba, Argentina

 As a junior at secondary school, I was worried about travelling by myself to a foreign country and meeting new people.
 However, after talking to many Projects Abroad staff members, I became more excited and couldn’t wait for my new adventure.

 I have always had a desire to travel the world as well as pursue a career in Medicine.
 For the past 11 years, I have also studied the Spanish language and wanted to further enhance my knowledge of the language.
 I learnt about the Medicine & Spanish programme and knew it would be the perfect fit for me.
 Not only did the programme sound amazing but it would give me the opportunity to experience a part of the world I had never before.

 While in Argentina, I lived with a family of 3: Laura (my host mom), and my two host sisters, Vera and Clara (age 11 and 8).
 When I first arrived, Laura made me feel at home, offering me food and water within seconds of stepping inside the gate to their home.